onyxplayott/OnyxPlayTV/README.md

 THIS IPTV PLAYLIST CAN USED IN MANY DEVICES SUCH AS ANDROID DEVICES.

 USE IN IPTV PLAYER SUCH AS OTT NAVIGATOR, TIVIMATE, IPTV PLAYER AND SO ON.

+WE PROVIDE THEIR SERVICE AS ABOVE :

+(●) Service: Freemium & Premium
+(●) Total Channels: Null